A broken or cracked windshield is one of the most common forms of damage to a vehicle and if left unchecked, they can be pretty dangerous.

 - Premium – Because your deductible may be just barely above your repair costs, you’ll want to think about your premium before deciding to file.
 Filing a claim for the $20 difference in a windshield repair shouldn’t cause your premium to go up by the one claim alone, however it does add a claim to your policy.
 The more claims you file, the higher your premium can get, so be aware of the risk before you file a low-reward claim.

-If you have questions on glass coverage, contact an agent below if you have any questions, or want to get started on a quote!
+Have questions on glass coverage or want to get started on a quote?